Roth IRA Explained: Contributions vs. Conversions, and More

 - Or you use the money for a first-time home purchase, with a $10,000 lifetime cap

-- Moving on, it’s also important to distinguish that you're never actually required to take money out of a Roth IRA.
+Moving on, it’s also important to distinguish that you're never actually required to take money out of a Roth IRA.
 Required Minimum Distributions (RMDs) do not apply to Roth IRAs.
-Owners of traditional IRAs are required to take distributions at age 73 (age 75 if born in 1960 or later).
-Not the case with a Roth.

-* Note: It is not possible for a Roth to be qualified if the five-year holding period is not met.
+* Note: It is not possible for a Roth IRA to be qualified if the five-year holding period is not met.
 If you are over age 59 ½ and have not met the five-year holding requirement, your earnings (not contributions) will be subject to taxes but not penalties.

-Roth IRA Contribution Limits for 2024
+Roth IRA Contribution Limits for 2025

-Of course, any account that comes with certain advantages also comes with certain rules.
+Of course, any account that comes with certain advantages also comes with certain rules

-- In 2024, if you make less than $7,000 (or $8,000 if over 50), then you can only contribute however much you make.
+- In 2025, if you make less than $7,000 (or $8,000 if over 50), then you can only contribute however much you make.
 This is called “earned income.”
 So, for example, if you only made $3,000 during the year, or have $3,000 of earned income, that's all you could contribute.
 That would be your limit.

 - You're actually not allowed to contribute to a Roth IRA if you make too much money.
-Roth contributions are phased out for taxpayers with modified adjusted gross incomes (MAGIs) of: $146,000-161,000 for single taxpayers and $230,000-240,000 for married filing jointly in 2024.
+Roth contributions are phased out for taxpayers with modified adjusted gross incomes (MAGIs) of: $150,000 - 165,000 for single taxpayers and $236,000 - 246,000 for married filing jointly in 2025.

 - If you have a spouse that's currently not working, they can still open a Roth IRA, but the IRS is going to use the working spouse’s income to determine limitations for contributions.